Fact or Fiction: Verifying Scientific Claims

+As illustrated in Figure \ref{fig:teaser}, scientific claim verification is the task of identifying evidence from the research literature that \supports or \refutes a given scientific claim.
+Table \ref{tbl:covid_example} shows the results of our system applied to claims about the novel coronavirus COVID-19.
+For each claim, the system identifies relevant scientific abstracts, and labels the relation of each abstract to the claim as either \supports or \refutes.
+Verifying scientific claims is challenging and requires domain-specific background knowledge -- for instance, in order to identify the evidence supporting Claim 1 in Table~\ref{tbl:covid_example}, the system must determine that a reduction in coronavirus viral load indicates a favorable clinical response, even though this fact is never mentioned.

+{\bf Scientific claims} In \ours, a scientific claim is an \emph{atomic verifiable statement} expressing a finding about one aspect of a scientific entity or process, which can be verified from a single source.\footnote{Requiring annotators to search multiple sources increases cognitive burden and decreases annotation quality.} For instance, ``\emph{The $R_0$ of the novel coronavirus is 2.5}'' is valid, but opinion-based statements like ``\emph{The government should require people to stand six feet apart to stop coronavirus}'' are not.
+Compound claims like ``\emph{Aerosolized coronavirus droplets can travel at least 6 feet and can remain in the air for 3 hours}'' should be split into two atomic claims.

+Claims in \ours are \emph{natural} -- they are derived from citation sentences, or \emph{citances} \cite{Nakov2004CitancesC}, that occur naturally in scientific articles.
+This is similar to political fact-checking datasets such as \snopes \cite{Hanselowski2019ARA}, which use political fact-checking websites as a source of natural claims.
+On the other hand, claims in the popular \fever dataset \cite{Thorne2018FEVERAL} are \emph{synthetic}, since they are created by annotators by mutating sentences from the Wikipedia articles that will serve as evidence.

-\paragraph{Labeling claims vs claim-document pairs} In fact-checking, a claim is a statement of actuality whose veracity is a fixed target for investigation.
-Therefore, claims can be assigned a global \emph{supported} or \emph{refuted} label.
-For example in \fever, the claim ``\emph{Barack Obama was the $44^{th}$ President of the United States}'' can be verified as globally \textit{supported} given sufficient evidence.
+{\bf Supporting and refuting evidence} In most fact-checking work, claims are assigned a global truth label based on the entirety of the available evidence.
+For example in \fever, the claim ``\emph{Barack Obama was the $44^{th}$ President of the United States}'' can be verified using Wikipedia as an evidence source.

-While \ours claims are indeed factual assertions, we do not attempt to assign them global labels because the asserted ``fact'' may still be under active scientific research.
-Instead of labeling claims, we label claim-document pairs with \emph{support} or \emph{refute} relations.
-This is similar to the task in Perspectrum \cite{Chen2019SeeingTF}, which identifies evidence-backed ``perspective'' statements as agreeing or disagreeing with an opinion-based claim, such as ``\emph{Animals should have lawful rights}.''
-We discuss this claim-document labeling process further in \S\ref{sec:claim_verification}.